google/garf/docs/usage/queries.md

 If you don't specify an alias it will be generated as full column name where "." replaced with "_".

+!!!important
+    If you don't want to include a field into a response but a concrete API requires it to be included in request you can ignore it with `_` for a for a column name.

+    ```sql
+    SELECT
+      column_1 AS _,
+      column_2
+    FROM resource
+    ```

 ### Nested Resources

 Some fields return structs, and if you want to get a nested attribute scalar value you can use nested resource selectors.